DenysRudenko/Project-2/README.md

 #### 3rd page:
 * Result page

-The final page is with a results of your game and with two button to start over the game.
+The final page is with the results of your game and with two buttons to start over the game.

 #### Language:
 Website contain 1 language